tresabhi/tresabhi.github.io/src/content/how-to-talk-to-aliens.md

 If the alien makes an apparent attempt at communication that appears well structured in a medium unlike any common ones on Earth or alien to terrestrial techniques, it is likely intelligent life.
 Analyze its specific medium of communication.
 Species on Earth generally use sound and physical motion to communicate.
 If the species appears to be emitting light, it’s highly likely to be an alien.

-It is also entirely plausible for <colored blue>alien life (1)</colored> to attempt to replicate <colored blue>human language (2)</colored> or introduce its novel physical scripting scheme, as exemplified in **Figure 1.5A**.
+It is also entirely plausible for alien life (1) to attempt to replicate human language (2) or introduce its novel physical scripting scheme, as exemplified in **Figure 1.5A**.
 Be sensitive to any such details.
 Written language is a clear indicator of intelligent alien life.

 ![**Figure 1.5A**: An alien communicating in an Earthly language is a good sign of intelligence.](https://i.imgur.com/xG1Yu7F.png)

 > [!TIP]
 > Respond to aliens using the same medium they communicate in.
-For example, as shown in **Figure 1.5A**, a <colored blue>written language (2)</colored> is best answered in writing rather than spoken aloud.
+For example, as shown in **Figure 1.5A**, a written language (2) is best answered in writing rather than spoken aloud.

 ## Safety of Both Parties